AetherCrusade/Qisahn-Scraper-Quagmire/README.md

 * Python 3 (Who the hell doesn't have python these days)

 ## Purpose
-I wanted to learn Selenium and BeautifulSoup.
+I wanted to learn the BeautifulSoup library.
 Also, I thought it would be pretty cool.

 ## Licensing